vinay-hebb/vinay-hebb.github.io/index.md

     1. The decision boundary should reflect all splits from the root to depth $d$.
     2. Classification corresponding to that depth is visualized without considering **split conditions of nodes at that depth** (these conditions are used to grow the tree further).
     3. In other words, if one hovers on $\text{depth}=d$, then regions belonging to $Q_m^{left}$ and $Q_m^{right}$ (nodes having depth $d$) are not visualized, but all regions belonging to node $m$ having depth less than $d$ are.
-3. Node impurity is computed similar to the quality of split defined in the [Quality of split](#quality-of-split) section, except that all nodes, predictions, and their corresponding data are considered at that depth.

 ## Instance 1